Eagle in Florida

 Eagles are amazing birds, and Florida is home to some of the most interesting ones.
 From the famous bald eagle to the stunning golden eagle, these birds capture the hearts of many.
 They are loved by birdwatchers and nature lovers.

 The bald eagle has been the symbol of the United States since 1782.
-By 1979, the bald eagle was in danger in the lower 48 states.
+By 1979, it was in danger in the lower 48 states.
 Thanks to efforts by people like Doris Mager of the Florida Audubon Society, the eagle made a comeback.
-Mager helped start a fundraising drive to build an aviary at the Florida Audubon Society headquarters.
-This showed how much people cared about saving eagles.
+Mager helped start a fundraising drive to build an aviary at the Florida Audubon Society headquarters, which showed how much people cared about saving eagles.

 Eagles in Florida are known for their amazing skills.
 Bald eagles can fly as fast as 100 mph when they dive to catch food.
 Both bald and golden eagles can see a rabbit from three miles away.
 They are true rulers of the sky.